LeonidMarushevskyi/idea-box-bot/README.md

 authorAvatar: 'https://avatars1.githubusercontent.com/u/13742415?s=200&v=4'
 -->

-# Serverless Framework Node REST API on AWS
+# Serverless Slack bot for Podio integration using NodeJS, AWS API Gateway and Lambda

 This template demonstrates how to make a simple REST API with Node.js running on AWS Lambda and API Gateway using the traditional Serverless Framework.